 Quite literally the million, or even billion, dollar question.
 When should you have surgery and when should you avoid it like the plague?
 Physiotherapists and surgeons frequently work together to help people recover from their injuries.
 But at the heart of this relationship is a conflict.
 One group of professionals are doing everything they can to stop you needing surgery.
 The other group are experts in providing that surgery.

-Who / What Is This Article For?
+Physio vs Surgery: Who Is This Article For?

 Some things quite obviously need surgery.
 Chances are if you’ve got a broken bone sticking out through your skin you’re unlikely to be reading this article.
 More likely you’re being rushed in for some much needed surgery.
 This article is not about this kind of condition.